Valli Kemp: Dr Phibes films

+Further film roles

-Notwithstanding the failure of the proposed Dr. Phibes franchise, she went on take small roles in several other films, including Rollerball (1975) and The Great Muppet Caper (1981), in which she appeared as a model.
+Notwithstanding the failure of the proposed Dr. Phibes franchise, she went on take small roles in several other films, including Rollerball (1975) (in which she had an uncredited role as a woman at a party) and The Great Muppet Caper (1981), in which she appeared as one of Lady Holiday's models.
+She lost a part in Mel Brooks' History of the World Part 1 as she was in LA working.

 In April 1981, Kemp announced her intention to return to Australia permanently, due to the "depressing state of the British film industry".
 She was quoted as saying: "The trouble is, in England I can make about one film a year, which I can hardly live on.
 The Australian movie and television business is really booming, so there will be no problem getting parts.
 I know most actresses try their luck in America, but I couldn't face that place."
 She later admitted to the Australian press that "comedy is what I like best, and I'd love to do some television work, maybe co-hosting a show."

 Art and fashion design

 Shortly after moving to London, Kemp revived her earlier interest in painting.
-Her works during this period included a semi-abstract self-portrait, which was to be exhibited in a London disctecque.
+Her works during this period included a semi-abstract self-portrait, which was to be exhibited in a London discothecque.
 Kemp's talent for the visual arts received an unexpected boost while filming Dr. Phibes Rises Again in 1972, when her co-star Vincent Price, an art collector and art critic of some distinction, expressed interest in seeing her work.
 After doing so, he was sufficiently impressed to arrange for her to hold an exhibition in London, where she sold thirty paintings in two hours.
 She went on to become, as she put it, "an artist to the British show biz families".
 Amongst her celebrity clients were singer Des O'Connor, comedians Mike & Bernie Winters, musical entrepreneur Gordon Mills and TV presenter Michael Parkinson.

 After returning to Australia in 1982, Kemp rented a house in the Sydney beachside suburb of Bondi and began working as a fashion designer.
 As she later told the press, "modelling and acting was a means of getting some money, but I think I'll get more designing – it's a daily job."
 In September 1984, she held her first fashion parade at Pronto, a popular restaurant and bar in the exclusive suburb of Double Bay.

-Kemp continues to work as an artist and art teacher in Newcastle, north of Sydney.
+Kemp continues to work as an artist and art teacher in Newcastle, New South Wales, north of Sydney.